Madhukar07565/CategoryDemo/README.md

 We need to pass the file name as argument.

-### System Requirements:
+### Prerequisites:

-1. Java version should be greater than 1.7
+1. Java version greater than or equal 1.7
+2. Gradle

 ### External libraries used :
 1. commons-collections